catseye/yoob.js/README.markdown

     A crude simulation of a text-based addressable console on a `<canvas>` element.
 Not recommended for serious use; mainly intended to provide a sort of retro feel to input and ouput.

+*   `yoob.TextTerminal`, in `yoob/text-terminal.js`

+    A subclass of `yoob.TextConsole` which understands some terminal control codes such as newline and backspace.

 *   `yoob.LineInputBuffer`, in `yoob/line-input-buffer.js`